-Thanksgiving is about good food, good people, and gratitude.
-While turkey has become a traditional part of the holiday, it doesn’t have to be; there are plenty of alternatives to add to your feast.
+Thanksgiving is about good food, family and friends, and gratitude.
+While turkey has become a traditional part of the holiday, it doesn’t have to be.
+There are plenty of alternatives to add to your feast to help you switch up your menu both for non-meat eaters as well as for those who are just feeling the turkey fatigue.
 From rosemary citrus glazed ham to vegan mushroom gravy pie, these alternatives to turkey for Thanksgiving will leave your guests pleasantly satisfied.
 And who knows?
 They might forget the turkey was supposed to be there.

 Vegan Mushroom Gravy Pie

-The First Mess’s vegan mushroom gravy pie recipe doesn’t beat around the bush.
-It knows we all love carbs covered in gravy.
-In the dish, mushroom gravy with herbs, garlic, onions, and French lentils is topped with garlicky kale mashed potatoes for some hearty vegan goodness.
+The First Mess’s vegan mushroom gravy pie recipe doesn’t beat around the bush—it knows we all love carbs covered in gravy.
+In the dish, a mushroom gravy with herbs, garlic, onions, and French lentils is topped with garlicky kale mashed potatoes for some hearty vegan goodness.

 Healthy Shepherd’s Pie